yemi2favours/m2pi.ca/content/course/2021/website-task/index.md

    right directory before proceeding**.
 1. Click `Add file -> Create new file`.
 This will open up a basic text editor on GitHub asking for a filename.
-We need to create a folder with your github username and a file called "index.html" inside that folder.
-It isn't obvious how to create a folder, but if you type your github username in the filename box then type a forward slash (`/`) GitHub should understand what you mean.
+We need to create a folder with your github username and a file called `_index.html` (the underscore is important!) inside that folder.
+It isn't obvious how to create a folder, but if you type your GitHub username in the filename box then type a forward slash (`/`) GitHub should understand what you mean.
+Add `_index.md` as the filename.
 1. In the body of the file paste the following text
 ```
 ---